Anaesthesia Information For Patients

 A consultation prior to the day is recommended.
 Options include:

-- Telephone consultations are popular, although there is no rebate.
+- Telephone consultations – Popular, although there is no rebate.
 An out-of-pocket fee will result, although the subsequent fee for the anaesthesia is usually reduced.
-To find a time, click here

-- In-person consultations are available weekly, by prior arrangement.
+- In-person consultations – Available prior arrangement.
 Medicare provides a rebate, although health funds do not.
 An out-of-pocket fee may result, although the subsequent fee for the anaesthesia is usually reduced.
-To find a time, please telephone the rooms on 08 8554 6078 or click here
+To find a time for an in-person consultation, email us or ring 08 8554 6078.

 If you have multiple medical issues or are having a long or complex operation, a consultation prior to the day is required.
-Please complete the form on the following page (Anaesthesia Registration) or ring 08 8554 6078.
+Please, complete the Pre-Anesthesia Registration and Information Form and send it via email (attach both sides of the form as a photo), or fax to 08 82190195 or mail to Level 5 Neurosurgery Consulting, 120 Angas Street, Adelaide SA 5000.

 Options for Your Anaesthesia